Cray-HPE/cray-site-init/README.md

 ### Artifacts

 ##### RPM:
-The RPM installs a system daemon for running the application container.
+The RPM installs the application binary into a Linux system.
-The RPM build does not run Go lint or Go unit tests.

-##### Docker:

-Unit tests and lint are ran here.